top of page

 The EU's Global Gateway strategy provides a framework for mobilising public and private investment in infrastructure, including mining and processing projects, in partner countries.
 The strategy is positioned as a values-based alternative to China's Belt and Road Initiative, emphasising transparency, environmental sustainability, good governance, and alignment with EU standards.
 In practice, Global Gateway has supported feasibility studies, technical assistance, and co-financing for CRM projects in Africa, Latin America, and Asia, often in coordination with European development finance institutions and multilateral banks.

-Since January 2025, the Trump Administration has expanded bilateral mineral agreements significantly, signing cooperation frameworks with Argentina, Australia, Cambodia, Japan, Malaysia, Thailand, Ukraine (including market-based offtake rights), Mexico, the EU, and the United Kingdom.
+The Trump Administration has expanded bilateral mineral agreements significantly, signing cooperation frameworks with Argentina, Australia, Cambodia, Japan, Malaysia, Thailand, Ukraine (including market-based offtake rights), Mexico, the EU, and the United Kingdom.
 These agreements, totalling over $10 billion in identified projects, establish cooperation on exploration, processing investment, and supply chain integration.
-In February 2026, the Administration convened the Critical Minerals Ministerial in Washington, bringing together officials from over 50 countries to coordinate supply chain development independent of China.
-This represents a substantial scaling of strategic partnership efforts relative to the Biden Administration’s more selective engagement through the MSP.

 These partnerships serve multiple objectives.
 They provide alternative sources of supply that reduce dependence on China.
 They create opportunities for Western firms and financial institutions to participate in CRM value chains on terms that align with their governance and sustainability commitments.
 They support broader geopolitical objectives by deepening economic and strategic ties with allied and partner countries.
 However, they also create new dependencies and complexities.
 Partner countries have their own strategic interests, regulatory priorities, and political dynamics, which may not always align with those of the EU or the US.
 Projects developed in partner countries remain subject to permitting delays, political risk, and social opposition, and there is no guarantee that they will achieve the scale, cost competitiveness, or timeline required to meet diversification targets.